 You’ve got something to say about spinning!

-We want your ideas, artwork, projects, and spins!
-Proposals are due by March 1, 2023.
-We’ll get back to you in February and final work is due September 1, 2023.
+Project ideas and proposals are due by December 1, 2023.
+We’ll get back to you in January 2024 and final work is due June 1, 2024.

 The last few mood boards are here: